patricoferris/mirage-site/blogs/mirage-and-netlify-cms.md

 This is pretty much standard for an HTTP client.
 HTTP requests need some [headers and a body](https://tools.ietf.org/html/rfc2616#section-4.2).
 The `~ctx` parameter is Mirage specific and I think worth explaining.

 Machines are connected together on the internet by a series of protocols.
-The most widely used and taught is the [OSI model](https://en.wikipedia.org/wiki/OSI_model).

-Remember, Mirage Unikernels are completely bare-bones.
+Remember, MirageOS Unikernels are completely bare-bones.
 Nothing can be assumed to already exist.
 Whilst confusing at the beginning, it makes you appreciate the number of assumptions you make when programming in other environments.

+What happens when you try to access a URL, say *https://mirage.io*?
+Painting with a large stroke, your computers needs to *connect* to a computer that can send you the MirageOS website.
+How does it work out where this computer is?

 In the last step, making the access token available to the Netlify CMS code, I've followed the approach laid out [here](https://github.com/vencax/netlify-cms-github-oauth-provider/blob/master/index.js#L74).
 It involves using the `Window.postMessage` [API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to pass the access token back to the original window.
 This is a bit ugly in the code and involves responding with a `<script>` which handles this.